When can I know the dates of the Italgas Shareholders’ Meetings?

 When is the Annual Report made available?

-Is your half year report prepared on a consolidated basis?
+Is the half-year financial report prepared on a consolidated basis?

 Which newspapers are used to announce the availability of the documentation?

 The newspapers on which the notices are published are: Il Sole 24 Ore and the English edition of the Financial Times.

 Italgas began its journey over 180 years ago: on 12 September 1837 the Compagnia di Illuminazione a Gaz per la Città di Torino (Gas Lighting Company for the City of Turin) was founded, the first Italian company, and one of the first in Europe, to produce and distribute gas for lighting.